CensoredUsername/dynasm-rs/doc/langref_riscv.md

 When used statically, the notation simply matchers the given name in the table.
 When used dynamically, the syntax is similar to a function call: `X(reg_number)`, where `reg_number` is one of the given dynamic encodings listed in the table.

-Note that not all RISC-V instructions accept all registers for every instruction.
+Note that not all RISC-V instructions accept all registers.
 In particular, many instructions in the `C` instruction set extension don't support the `zero` register, or only support registers `x8-x15`.
-Attempting to use those statically will result in an error at compile time, or a panic at runtime.
+Attempting to use those will result in an error at compile time, or a panic at runtime.

 #### Register lists

 Several instructions in the `Zcmp` instruction set extension take a list of registers as argument.
 These register lists confirm to a fixed format of the `ra` register, and 0 to 12 registers from the set `s0-s11`.
-Alternatively, the amount of saved registers can also be passed dynamically using the `{ra; expr}` syntax, where `expr` should be an expression that evaluates to the amount of saved registers in the register list.
+Alternatively, the amount of saved registers can be passed dynamically using the `{ra; expr}` syntax, where `expr` should be an expression that evaluates to the amount of saved registers in the register list.
 This can be any number from 0 to 10, or 12.
 It is impossible to encode 11 saved registers.
 Note that on `RV32E` and `RV64E` only 0 to 2 saved registers can be encoded.

 The following instructions are examples of the allowed formats: